yihanxu/yihanxu.github.io/_posts/2026-08-09-speculation-on-face-the-music.md

 ---
 layout: post
 comments: true
-title: "A speculation on the origin of "face the music""
+title: "A speculation on the origin of 'face the music'"
 tags: culture Odysseus music semiotics
 category: SnapshotOfTheDay
 ---